-I’m officially 4-years NED after prostate cancer surgery, and my PSA remains undetectable!
-NED means there is no evidence of disease, and undetectable means no PSA detected in the blood.
+I’m officially four years NED after prostate cancer surgery, and my PSA remains undetectable!
+NED means no evidence of disease, and undetectable means no PSA detected in the blood.
 I’m grateful my doctor recommended the PSA test.
 Without testing, I wouldn’t have known my PSA was rising.
-I was healthy, fit, with no family history or symptoms.
+I was healthy and fit, with no family history or symptoms.
 And yet, cancer was already in the final stage before breaching the prostate.
 Regular PSA testing saved me from a terminal diagnosis.

 Even though I’m NED, I fear recurrence partly because a few prostate cancer cells may have survived treatment.
 These cells could multiply, spread and cause the PSA to rise to detectable levels.
-The risk might be low, but it happened to a few close friends of mine.
+The risk might be low, but it happened to a few close friends.
 And unfortunately, I lost a good friend to prostate cancer recurrence.
-He was 10-years NED when his PSA started to rise uncontrollably.
+He was ten years NED when his PSA started to rise uncontrollably.
 Secondary treatments failed him, and he died before his 70th birthday.
 And that’s the biggest reason for my anxiety and fear of recurrence.
 I understand this might be an exception, but it hits close to home as he was a good friend.

 The equipment at the lab I use can measure PSA down to 0.003.
-However, due to imprecision at that level, they cut it off at 0.008.
+However, they cut it off at 0.008 due to imprecision at that level.
 At that level, there is an allowable analytical error of 30%.
 Therefore, results could vary by +/- 0.002.
-Meaning, even though the “<” is missing, it might not mean anything.
+Meaning even though the “<” is missing, it might not mean anything.
 All the experts I spoke to agreed there’s no need for concern unless the results rise to 0.1 or above.

 Next PSA test in six months.